azer89/GPU_Curve_Rendering/README.md

 <br/>
 1. This project is built with Qt 5.x and OpenGL.
 <br/>
-2. This is a Visual Studio 2010 project, but you can easily port it to a Qt project by manually creating a .pro file.
+2. This is a Visual Studio 2010 project, so you need to use Windows, but you can easily port it to a Qt project by manually creating a .pro file.
 <br/>
 3. If you use Visual Studio, you need Qt Visual Studio Add-in.
 <br/>
-4. You also need Eigen (http://eigen.tuxfamily.org/index.php?title=Main_Page)
+4. You also need Eigen Matrix Library (http://eigen.tuxfamily.org/index.php?title=Main_Page)
 <br/>
 5. Good luck!